ORCID/public-data-sync/README.md

   * Default output format: XML
   * For more information see [Configure Amazon AWS credentials](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#cli-using-examples)

-6. Verify you have at least 250GB available in your hard drive to store the ORCID public data dump
+6. If you are runing sync.py, verify you have at least 250GB available in your hard drive to store the ORCID public data sync

 ## Running the script